anithegregorian/wp-raven-widgets/README.md

 Install the plugin and goto Widgets and start using them.
 All widgets are translation ready.

+The Google Analytics Popular Posts widget uses Wordpress Transient API to store results from Google Analytics.
+WP Transient caches work optimally with xCache, Memcache or Redis.
+This way it can save bandwidth and limit your API usage.

 ## Installation

 Download and install this plugin from [WP Raven Widgets](https://github.com/anithegregorian/wp-raven-widgets) in your `wp-plugins` directory and activate it.